mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 ...
 {% endhighlight %}

-However, the Bag is now two discontiguous chunks of memory: the Bag structure and the items array.
-The Bag can't be moved, copied or reallocated in a single operation.
-For example, if we memcpy a Bag it's items pointer still points to the original items array.
-If the original Bag memory is freed the new Bag items is invalidated.
-The Bag needs to be duplicated then the items array needs to be duplicated and reassigned.
+But now the Bag is two discontiguous chunks of memory: the Bag structure and the items array.
+Moving, copying or reallocating the Bag is a multistep process: 1) copy the Bag struct  2) alloc a new items array  3) copy the old items into the new array  4) assign the new items to the new Bag's items.

-A solution is to allocate the Bag and items as a contiguous block of memory.
+Another option is to allocate the Bag and items as a contiguous block of memory.

 {% highlight c %}
 struct Bag {